uwwebservices/UWER/README.md

 can be returned as well as the UW group will have the member list or download a list as a CSV.
 Verbose output from the API includes various user information as well as a base64 encoded image from their husky card.

-This project is also intended to be a reference on how to use various APIs, see src/backend/models for the various APIs as examples.

 ## Requirements
 - UWCA x509 certificate, authorized for IDCard/PWS/Groups
 - node.js and npm/yarn